-Objective Strategies Social: "To ensure a safe and healthy Pesticides and poisons. employees and workers within the Control of disease vectors.
+Objective Strategies Social: "To ensure a safe and healthy Pesticides and poisons. environment for residents, visitors, employees and workers within the Control of disease vectors.
 City."
 Health and safety.
 Animal control.
-Natural: "To preserve and enhance Wetlands, river margins and remnant bush. and biological environment with due Revegetation. consideration to waste management, minimisation and recycling.
+Natural: "To preserve and enhance Wetlands, river margins and remnant bush. the natural attributes of the physical and biological environment with due Revegetation. consideration to waste management, minimisation and recycling.
 Disposal methods and recycling.
 In conjunction with State and Federal Governments, develop and implement management plans by the year 2005 that aim to conserve and enhance all wetlands and river margins within the City.
 To identify, conserve and enhance areas of remnant bushland."
 Built: "To enhance the amenity of the City through the application of "harmonious development controls, preservation of places historic or other significance."
 Planning controls relating to signage and suitable items for street furniture.